Peter O'Brien (outfielder): Kansas City Royals

 The Diamondbacks traded O'Brien to the Kansas City Royals for minor leaguer Sam Lewis.
 Following the Royals Spring Training camp, O'Brien was sent back to the minors and briefly played for the Omaha Storm Chasers of the PCL, before he was designated for assignment on May 10, 2017.

 Cincinnati Reds

-On May 16, 2017, the Cincinnati Reds claimed O'Brien off of waivers and assigned him to the Louisville Bats of the Class AAA International League.
+On May 16, 2017, the Cincinnati Reds claimed O'Brien off of waivers and assigned him to the Louisville Bats of the Triple-A International League.
 He played in five games for Louisville, and was designated for assignment by Cincinnati on May 25.

 Texas Rangers

 On May 27, 2017, the Texas Rangers claimed O'Brien off waivers.
-After playing in 16 games for the Triple-A Round Rock Express and Double-A Frisco RoughRiders, O'Brien was again designated for assignment on June 17, 2017 when Ernesto Frieri was selected to the roster.
+After playing in 16 games for the Triple-A Round Rock Express and Double-A Frisco RoughRiders, O'Brien was again designated for assignment on June 17, 2017, when Ernesto Frieri was selected to the roster.

 Los Angeles Dodgers

 O'Brien was claimed off waivers by the Los Angeles Dodgers on June 18, 2017.
 After hitting .219/.297/.465 in 45 games for the Double-A Tulsa Drillers, O'Brien was designated for assignment by the Dodgers on July 31.
 He was outrighted to the Triple-A Oklahoma City Dodgers on August 3.